"But she is, more than the Sirens, capable of song..."

 We don't think so.
 Partheneia breathes new life - and a few grains of salt - into the Greek myths, giving girls, women, and goddesses the benefit of the doubt for once in ancient history.

-Support Partheneia on Kickstarter
+Support the Partheneia Project on Substack

-What is Kickstarter?
+What is Substack?

 What will I get?